kavia-common/recipe-explorer-39163-39172/recipe_app_frontend/ARCHITECTURE.md

 - API base is resolved as REACT_APP_API_BASE or REACT_APP_BACKEND_URL.
 - If neither is provided or REACT_APP_FEATURE_FLAGS.mockData is true, the app uses in-memory mock data.

-### Other REACT_APP_* variables (not currently used in code)
+### Other environment variables

-The following environment variables may exist in .env for deployment workflows but are not referenced by the current codebase.
-Typical future uses include:
+These REACT_APP_* variables may be present in your .env for deployment workflows but are not referenced by the current codebase.
+Typical future uses:
 - REACT_APP_FRONTEND_URL: Public app URL for generating absolute links.
 - REACT_APP_WS_URL: WebSocket endpoint if real-time features are added.
 - REACT_APP_NODE_ENV and REACT_APP_LOG_LEVEL: Environment-aware logging and diagnostics.